Managing your fleet using spreadsheets limits your ability to harvest the value of big data surrounding your fleet.

 The reliance on spreadsheets for managing fleets is still widespread across organisations – and it’s costly, both financially and operationally.

 Fleet management software gives you in-depth understanding of your fleet’s utilisation and peak demand.
-It provides data on individual journey distances, check-in and check-out times of vehicles across your whole fleet that can be analysed in a myriad of ways to meet your business needs.
+It provides data on individual journey distances and check-in/check-out times of vehicles across your whole fleet that can be analysed in a myriad of ways to meet your business needs.
 Not only this, having a fleet software system will also allow you to identify effective vs ineffective journeys.

 One of the main benefits that you could be missing out on by not using fleet management software is automated alerts.
-Automated alerts give you an overview of vehicles approaching their next scheduled maintenance based off the numbers of miles travelled, or that a driver’s licence is due to expire and needs updating.
+Automated alerts provide an overview of vehicles approaching their next scheduled maintenance based off the numbers of miles travelled, or that a driver’s licence is due to expire and needs updating.
 This allows you to proactively manage your fleet and reduce costs.

 The costs of having an unlicensed driver using your fleet, or a vehicle that has exceeded its scheduled maintenance interval, can quickly snowball.